BlqzingIce/CustomReactionTime/README.md

-﻿# CustomReactionTime
+# CustomReactionTime

 Like JDFixer, but worse!
 I made this cuz I couldn't figure out what a jump distance was.

-Set a consistent reaction time, or use thresholds for varied reaction times within your parameters.
+Set a consistent reaction time, or use thresholds to set it based on the map's original reaction time.

+### Important
+This mod is affected by the base game setting for offset.
+"Static" offsets will set the reaction time to the value you have selected before the mod acts on it, which is pointless as you can set the reaction time to a constant more precisely with this mod.
+Therefore it is recommended that you use the "Dynamic Default" offset setting.

 ## Modes
+- **Disabled**
+The mod will not change anything when playing.

 - **UseReactionTime**
-Changes every map to have the `Reaction Time` you set.
+Changes every map to have the `ReactionTime` you set.
 Nice, simple, and consistent.

-- **SetIfOutside**
+- **UseThresholds**
-If a map's base reaction time is in between `Lower Threshold` and `Upper Threshold`, it's reaction time is left unchanged.
-But if the reaction time goes above or below these thresholds, it is set to your `Reaction Time` instead.
+If a map's base reaction time is below your `LowerThreshold` or above your `UpperThreshold`, it's reaction time is changed based on the setting you have selected for that threshold.

-- **SetToThreshold**
-Like `SetIfOutside`, but instead of changing the reaction time to `Reaction Time`, it changes it to the closest threshold.
-Ex: Map's RT is 812, your `Upper Threshold` is 600, the reaction time will be set to 600.
+**Threshold Settings**
+`ReactionTime` - Will set the reaction time to your selected `ReactionTime`.
+`Threshold` - Will set the reaction time to the threshold it went past.

 ## How To Install
 - Simply download CustomReactionTime.dll from [releases](https://github.com/BlqzingIce/CustomReactionTime/releases) and put it in your Plugins folder!